ChessMax/awesome-programming-languages/README.md

 - [RascalMpl](https://www.rascal-mpl.org/) - Rascal Metaprogramming Language.
 Rascal is a programming language; such that meta programs can be created by, understood by, and debugged by programmers.
 Rascal primitives include immutable data, context-free grammars and algebraic data-types, relations, relational calculus operators, advanced patterns matching, generic type-safe traversal, comprehensions, concrete syntax for objects, lexically scoped backtracking, and string templates for code generation.
 It has libraries for integrating language front-ends, for reusing analysis algorithms, for getting typed meta-data out of version management systems, for interactive visualization, etc.
 - [Reason](https://github.com/reasonml/reason) - Simple, fast & type safe code that leverages the JavaScript & OCaml ecosystems.
 - [Red](https://github.com/red/red) - Red is a next-generation programming language strongly inspired by Rebol, but with a broader field of usage thanks to its native-code compiler, from system programming to high-level scripting and cross-platform reactive GUI, while providing modern support for concurrency, all in a zero-install, zero-config, single 1MB file!
+- [Renjin](https://github.com/bedatadriven/renjin/) - JVM-based interpreter for the R language for the statistical analysis.
+The primary goals of the project are to provide a modern interpreter that serves as a drop-in replacement for GNU R, but is easier to integrate with other systems, offers better performance, and is more extensible.
 - [Req](https://github.com/andrewpillar/req) - A simple and opinionated HTTP scripting language.
 It is designed for easily making HTTP requests, and working with their responses.
 Below is an example that calls out to the GitHub API and displays the user making the call.
 - [ReScript](https://github.com/rescript-lang/rescript-compiler) - ReScript compiler and syntax provide the best experience to write JS and React applications.
 Unifying the tools in one coherent platform and core team allows us to build features that wouldn't be possible in the original BuckleScript + Reason setup.
 - [Rewrite](https://github.com/contrast-zone/rewrite) - Rewrite is estimated to be a Turing complete, s-expression based term rewriting system.
 Its original intention is operating over s-expressions to expand asserted template occurrences while aiming to be intuitive enough to introduce code templating to non-technical users.
 To try Rewrite within browser, please refer to [Rewrite Playground](https://contrast-zone.github.io/rewrite/playground/index.html).